-Beginning on June 1, 2013, big changes will take place in the CDA process.
-There will no longer be CDA Advisors or Council Representatives.
-The exam will revised and taken at a Pearson VUE Testing Site and candidates will be meeting with a CDA Professional Development Specialist.
-There will be a new resource collection, with Reflective Statements of Competence that relate to what has been collected.
-You will also be composing a Professional Philosophy Statement.
+Big changes have taken place in the CDA process!
+There are no longer CDA Advisors or Council Representatives.
+The CDA Exam has been revised and is now taken at a Pearson VUE Testing Site and candidates will be meeting with a CDA Professional Development Specialist.
+There is a new Resource Collection, with Reflective Statements of Competence that relate to what has been collected, and a Professional Philosophy Statement.
 These items will be placed into your Professional Portfolio.

 The main thing to remember is that you are not alone in navigating the new CDA 2.0.
-We will continue to provide step-by-step helpful support now and throughout the transition to the new process.
+I will continue to provide step-by-step, helpful support.

 The Council for Professional Recognition now has the new Competency Standards books available on their website.
 These replace the "application packets" of the old process.
-If you will be applying for your CDA after May 31, you will want to order one of these for your particular setting: Center-based Infant/Toddler or Center-based Preschool, or Family Child Care.
-The Spanish versions of these books will be available in June.
+You will want to order one of these for your particular setting: Center-based Infant/Toddler or Center-based Preschool, or Family Child Care.
+The Spanish versions of these books will be available soon.

 The new CDA 2.0 Prep Binder for the Professional Portfolio.